-7 FAQs About Income-Driven Repayment Plans
+Top FAQs About Income-Driven Repayment Plans

 1

-What income-driven repayment (IDR) plans are available?
+What are the income-driven repayment (IDR) plans?

-There are four different IDR plans:
+There are several IDR plans:

 - Income-Based Repayment (IBR) Plan